iurrutia/CQ_with_Word_Macro/README.md

 **What is qualitative coding?**

-It depends on who you ask!
+It depends on who you ask.
 (What their background and theoretical framework is; what type of data they wish to analyze; what their research questions is.)
-I am partial to Coffey and Atkinson's view (see citation below) on qualtitative coding: Coding is the practice of attaching tags and labels to data.
+I am partial to Coffey and Atkinson's view on quantitative coding: Coding is the practice of attaching tags and labels to data.
 Researchers may choose these tags and labels (or *codes*) based on their research question, their theoretical framework, they may develop their codes iteratively as they examine the data, or through a combination of strategies.

 Coded data can then be used to link and relate bits of tagged text to each other.
 Coding and retrieving text allows the qualitative researcher to perform the analytical work of linking, relating, and identifying relevant themes in their data.
 In short, Coffey and Atkinson view qualitative coding as a supportive tool in qualitative data analysis, rather than  analysis in itself.

 I also tend to use *coding together with memoing* – that is, as I code I note my thoughts in a document of memos.
-In this memo document, I jot down thoughts that I have as I code (before I forget them) such as patterns that I want to go back and check later, ideas about what some of the central themes in my data might be, etc. Additionally, I take note of the parts of my data that are difficult to code because data that resists being boxed into one category or another is sometimes analytically interesting – data that is resistent to coding can lead to new insights!
+In this memo document, I jot down thoughts that I have as I code (before I forget them) such as patterns that I want to go back and check later, ideas about what some of the central themes in my data might be, etc. Additionally, I take note of the parts of my data that are difficult to code because data that resists being boxed into one category or another is sometimes analytically interesting – data that is resistant to coding can lead to new insights!

 Coffey, A., & Atkinson, P. (1996).
 Concepts and Coding. *In Making Sense of Qualitative Data* (pp. 26–53).
 Sage Publications.